robertavaltorta/robertavaltorta.github.io/content/publications/restrictions and humaness/index.md

 ---
-title: "COVID-19 restrictions and sense of humanness: the role of human needs threat"
+title: "COVID-19 restrictions and sense of humanness: The role of human needs threat"
 date: 2024-11-27
 author: ["Cristina Baldissarri","Giuseppe Raguso",<b>Roberta Rosa Valtorta</b>,"Luca Andrighetto","Chiara Volpato"]
 summary: "This study examines how COVID-19 restrictions increased the sense of threat to human needs, leading to higher self-dehumanization and lower concern for humanity"